-- (ag) Present a revised reclamation plan to the DirectorYolo County Community Development Agency which provides for filling the reclaimed lake to a level five (5) feet above the average seasonal high groundwater level with a suitable backfill material; or - (bh) Present a mitigation plan to the DirectorYolo County Community Development Agency which provides a feasible and reliable method for reducing methylmercury production or exposure to elevated mercury levels.
+- (g) Present a revised reclamation plan to the Yolo County Community Development Agency which provides for filling the reclaimed lake to a level five (5) feet above the average seasonal high groundwater level with a suitable backfill material; or - (h) Present a mitigation plan to the Yolo County Community Development Agency which provides a feasible and reliable method for reducing methylmercury production or exposure to elevated mercury levels.
 Potential mitigation could include permanent aeration of the bottom levels of the lake, alteration of the water chemistry (increasing pH or dissolved organic carbon levels), control of anaerobic bacteria populations, or removal and replacement of affected fish populations.
-The mitigation plan shall be subject to review and acceptance by the County.
-Following finalization, the plan shall be implemented by the operator and shall be posted to the CCAP web site by the County. would require review by the Regional Water Quality Control Board, California Department of Fish and Game, and the Yolo County Department of Environmental Health.
-(The removal and replacement of fish, if within the same species, is not intended to be a long-term solution, though replacement with species that alter the existing food web may be effective.)
+The mitigation plan would reauire review by the Regional Water Quality Control Board, California Department of Fish and Game, and the Yolo County Department of Environmental Health.
+(The removal and replacement of fish is not intended to be a long-term solution.)